Merge x AI: Demo Day — watch product demos, see how top teams build with Merge, and preview what’s coming soon.

 • Firewall configurations help ensure available networking ports and protocols are restricted to approved business rules.

-• The Engineering team maintains a list of the company’s system components, owners, and their business function, and the Chief Technology Officer reviews this list annually.
+• The Engineering team maintains a list of the company’s system components, owners, and their business function, and the Head of Security reviews this list annually.

 • Merge’s Incident Response Plan outlines the process of identifying, prioritizing, communicating, assigning, and tracking incidents through to resolution.